Peggy1210/SI650-final-project/README.md

 Enter your resume text: [resume_text]
 ```

-The program will start retrieving document right after you tap ENTER.
-It will print the top 5 relevant postings once it finished retrieving.
+The program will start retrieving documents right after you tap ENTER.
+It will print the top 5 relevant postings once it finishes retrieving.
 Based on this result, you can choose whether or not to give feedback to the postings.
 If you choose yes, you can type a list of 1's and 0's in order, where 1 indicates relevant and 0 indicates irrelevant.
-After providing the feedback, the system will generate a more relevant result according to in the next round.
+After providing the feedback, the system will generate more relevant results in the next round.

 ```
 Provide feedback to get more relevant results?
 (Y/N):  Y